lubuntu-team/manual/source/C/command_line.rst

 where you replace [file] with the file you want to edit.

 If you want to stop something running in the terminal press :kbd:`Control +C`.
+To run a task in the background type a :kbd:`&` at the end of it.

 If you want just to see the contents of a file on standard output run